Skip to content

 Mamba

-Mamba is a reimplementation of conda written in C++, intended on increasing speeds for dependency resolution and installation time: https://mamba.readthedocs.io/en/latest/.
+Mamba is a reimplementation of conda written in C++, which offers faster dependency resolutions for complex environments and therefore shorter installation times: https://mamba.readthedocs.io/en/latest/.
 Continuing with conda as your standard approach is fine, as mamba is fairly new relative to conda, however, where conda can sometimes get stuck and take a noticeably long time to solve new environments, mamba is an available alternative and solution.
+Both mamba and conda are available through the following Miniforge3 module:

 1